 Raw GNSS data files must be converted into Waypoint's GPB format.
-See Section 5.4, GNSS Data Converter Overview on page 147 for a complete description of the Convert utility.
+If creating a project through the New Project Wizard, there is no need to convert your data first.
+If creating an empty project, the Raw GNSS Converter must be used before creating a project.
+See Section 5.4, GNSS Data Converter Overview on page 143 for a complete description of the Convert utility.